PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

 -   Record type is irrelevant for XML/JSON files.
 As the column is mandatory, record any value here.
--   After recording a form, run the *List of Sub-level Forms* report by Direct Activation to view all its sub-levels (one level down only).
+-   After recording a form, run the *List of Sub-level Forms* report by Action to view all its sub-levels (one level down only).

 For each form, if you want the load to overwrite existing records in the sub-levels, flag the *Replace Form Data* column.
 Leave this column blank